 Discuss your product or service offerings, market demographics, competitor analysis, and marketing strategies that you’ll use to achieve your sales targets.
 The loan provider needs to know how much you’ll need to market and distribute your products.

-Convince the bank that you have the operational capacity to meet your sales forecasts by explaining all aspects of your production process, including equipment, raw materials, labor, and overhead expenses.
+Convince the financing institution that you have the operational capacity to meet your sales forecasts by explaining all aspects of your production process, including equipment, raw materials, labor, and overhead expenses.

-Banks that provide personal loans in the Philippines need assurance that you can manage your business well.
-In this section, present details on how you’ll run the business and back it up with your qualifications and experience as an entrepreneur.
+Loan providers in the Philippines need assurance that you can manage your business well.
+In this section, present details on how you’ll run the business and back it up with your and your team's relevant qualifications and experience.

-Make this section as comprehensive as possible, as this will show the potential financial strength of your business.
-The bank will closely scrutinize your financial strategies and projections to determine if you can repay the loan.
+Make your financial plan as comprehensive as possible, as this will show the potential financial strength of your business.
+The lender will closely scrutinize your financial strategies and projections to determine if you can repay the loan.

-Include these key details to give the bank a realistic view of how your business will perform:
+Include these key details to give a realistic view of how your small business will perform:

 - Cash flow statement